 Eagle Rare 17

 Another player from the Buffalo Trace Antique Collection, Eagle Rare 17 is less in your face than the Weller and drier but is still big on flavor.
 A bottle of the Rare highly desirable and while the retail price is just under $100, you’re likely going to pay a bit more for it.
-This gently aged, 17-year old bourbon saunters gently around your pallet with flavors of leather, tobacco, and spice.
+This gently aged, 17-year-old bourbon saunters gently around your palate with flavors of leather, tobacco, and spice.

 Four Roses Limited Edition 2018